-Enterprises are gradually shifting focus from incremental to transformational benefits of cloud.
-According to a new research by by Infosys, an overwhelming 94 percent of enterprises surveyed had a stated enterprise-wide cloud strategy, validating the notion that the cloud is well-entrenched in enterprises.
+Enterprises are gradually shifting focus from incremental to transformational cloud benefits.
+According to a new research by Infosys, an overwhelming 94 percent of enterprises surveyed had a stated enterprise-wide cloud strategy, validating the notion that the cloud is well-entrenched in enterprises.

 To assess the intensity of cloud adoption, Infosys discovered four distinct segments which provide clues into enterprise cloud thinking and behavior.
 The first category or Torchbearers that comprises 51 percent, have high adoption of cloud across functions, and seek to be fully integrated and a cloud-first organization.
 The second, namely, Pathfinders (19 percent) have moderate cloud adoption, and actively seek to derive more business value from the cloud.